 Key Features

-- Event-triggered surveys via visual no-code trigger editor; no developer required for standard events
+- Event-triggered surveys via visual no-code trigger editor

 - NPS, CSAT, CES, and custom survey types with pre-built templates